geoconnections-rjc/RLC_DOCS/docs/horizontal_trench.md

 **Soil Diffusivity:** The thermal diffusivity (ft2/day) of the soil.
 Soil diffusivity is dependent on soil type, moisture content, and density.
 Thermal diffusivity is a measure of how fast heat moves relative to the heat storage capacity of the material.

 **Soil Calculator:** Click this button to open an interactive calculator that will enable you to estimate your formation thermal properties based on a weighted average of soil properites from a drill log.
+**Refer to <a href="http://blog.geoconnectionsinc.com/2017/04/soil-identification-for-horizontal-geo.html" target="_blank">this article</a> for more information on using the Soil Calculator to assign properties.**

 Table of Soil Properties</h1>